Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 ![Process list - current DB task](screenshot/84_changelog/0805_processlist-dbtask.png)

-InfluxDB support is now easier to configure, error handling improved, and it is now more robust to run.
+Error Handling has been improved, making the daemon more robust, InfluxDB support is easier to configure.

-vSphereDB strongly suggests using a vmWare user with a global readonly permission, however with this release it is now also possible to use a user who has been granted read permissions for only a small sub-tree of your vCenter.
+vSphereDB strongly suggests using a vmWare user with a global readonly permission, however with this release it is now also possible to use a user who has been granted read permissions for only a small subtree of your vCenter.

 PHP 8.1 is now supported and can be used as soon as we release a related Icinga Web 2 version.